-- (3) The estimated net proceeds to be received by the Company from the [REDACTED] are based on the indicative [REDACTED] of HK\$[REDACTED] and HK\$[REDACTED] per Share, respectively, after deduction of the underwriting fees and other related expenses borne by the Company subsequent to March 31, 2015 and takes no account of any shares which may fall to be issued upon the exercise of the Over-allotment Option or any shares which may be granted and issued or repurchased by the Company pursuant to the general mandate and the Repurchase Mandate. - (4) The unaudited pro forma net tangible assets per share is arrived at after the adjustments referred to in the preceding paragraphs and on the basis that [REDACTED] shares were in issue assuming that the [REDACTED] and the Capitalization Issue has been completed on March 31, 2015 but takes no account of any shares which may fall to be issued upon the exercise of the Over-allotment Option or any shares which may be granted and issued or repurchased by the Company pursuant to the general mandate and the Repurchase Mandate. - (5) Other than the dividends to be declared upon Listing as referred to in note (2) above, no adjustment has been made to reflect any trading result or other transactions of the Group entered into subsequent to 31 March 2015.
+(2) The estimated net proceeds to be received by the Company from the [REDACTED] are based on the indicative [REDACTED] of HK\$[REDACTED] and HK\$[REDACTED] per Share, respectively, after deduction of the underwriting fees and other related expenses borne by the Company subsequent to March 31, 2015 and takes no account of any shares which may fall to be issued upon the exercise of the [REDACTED] or any shares which may be granted and issued or repurchased by the Company pursuant to the general mandate and the Repurchase Mandate.

+(3) The unaudited pro forma net tangible assets per share is arrived at after the adjustments referred to in the preceding paragraphs and on the basis that [REDACTED] shares were in issue assuming that the [REDACTED] and the Capitalization Issue has been completed on March 31, 2015 but takes no account of any shares which may fall to be issued upon the exercise of the [REDACTED] or any shares which may be granted and issued or repurchased by the Company pursuant to the general mandate and the Repurchase Mandate.

+(4) No adjustment has been made to reflect any trading result, proposed dividend declaration or other transactions of the Group entered into subsequent to March 31, 2015.